 The homogeneity test results show Sig. > 0.05 on all variables (Referring to Table 5), then the influence of each independent variable on the dependent variable uses the Bonferroni test.
-Based on the results of the Post Hoc test, it can be concluded that: (1) in the differences in speaking skills based on the assessment model, the differences are between AfL and AaL, and AfL and AoL; (2) in the differences in writing skills based on the assessment model, the differences between AfL and AaL, and AfL and AaL, and AfL and AoL.
+Based on the results of the Post Hoc test, it can be concluded that: (1) in the differences in speaking skills based on the assessment model, the differences are between AfL and AaL, and AfL and AaL, and AfL and AaL, and AfL and AaL, and AfL and AoL.